KristenSantos/swe-8-1-first-server-Kristen-Santos/README.md

 Now that your server has API endpoints, let's create a website to show users how to use your API!

+1. `cd` to the root of your repository.
+2. Run `npm create vite` to create a React+JavaScript application.
+This folder should be a sibling to `server`.
-1. Use Vite to create a React+JavaScript application.
-Remove the provided starter code and replace the `App` will the following (feel free to modify it):
+3. Remove the provided starter code and replace the `App` will the following (feel free to modify it):

     ```js
     function App() {